We may receive compensation when you click on links to products from our partners.

 Experience is arguably the most important factor when finding a job.
 If you have the experience, you will have an easier time getting a job than someone without it.
 Moreover, some jobs actually demand a set level of experience before you can apply for them.
 Often, this is set by the employer hiring the talent, so it isn’t a constant thing for every single job out there.
 For example, you can’t say that you need at least five years of experience before applying for any job.

 Regardless, your experience matters as it basically dictates the path you go down.
-Let’s say you’re looking at a job as a marketing manager.
+Let’s say you’re looking for a job as a marketing manager.
 You may have a degree in marketing – along with lots of impressive skills.
 However, the employer strictly says you need five years of experience in marketing to apply.
 Despite having the right qualifications, you’re not suitable for this role!
 It’s a common issue across all industries, usually relating to young job hunters with a degree and enthusiasm.

 So, does this mean you give up?
 No!
 In instances like this, you are unsuitable for the job now, but it won’t always be the case.
-Again, set your sights a bit lower,
+Again, set your sights a bit lower, find a job in marketing that requires no experience, and work your way up.
+Five years later, you can apply for jobs like the first one, with enough experience to make you suitable.

 To sum everything up, you won’t be suitable for every single job out there, and the sooner you recognize this, the better!
 That doesn’t necessarily mean you should give up on a dream, only that you should tweak it.
 Also, in the case of experience, job unsuitability isn’t always a permanent thing – with some patience, you may become suitable in the future.